zzz0121/TV_FT/README_en.md

 ## Config

 > [!NOTE]\
-> All configuration items below are located in the `config/config.ini` file.
-After modifying and saving, rerun to take
+> The following configuration items are located in the `config/config.ini` file.
+After modifying and saving, restart to
-> effect.
+> take effect.

 | Configuration Item     | Description                                                                                                                                                                                                                                                                                                                                                                                                                      | Default Value     |
 |:-----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|